Samsung/tizen-docs/docs/application/dotnet/guides/nui/resources.md

 ## Overview

-In NUI there are two basic methods of handling image resources:
+ The two basic methods of handling image resources in NUI are as follows:

 * `Visuals`.
 For details please refer to: [Visuals tutorial](visuals.md).